iankoex/Pesapal/README.md

 # Problem Four: A Boolean logic interpreter
 On the side bar click on the problem four tab.

-The view on problem four consists of a textfield and a submit button.
+The view on problem four consists of a textfield and a submit button and a history of the expressions and evaluations excecuted.

 ## The Synatx
 The syntax uses the Swift standard syantax for Boolens and Logical operators.